Inflectra/rapise-documentation/docs/Guide/defining_functions.md

 ## Purpose

 The Rapise test script is in JavaScript.
-You may define as many JavaScript functions as you would like to call from your test script.
+You can define any number of JavaScript functions to call from your test script.

 ## Usage

-There are three ways to maintain additional functions: (1) In `Common.js` (2) Inside your test script and (3) in an external file.
+There are three ways to define additional functions: (1) in `Common.js`, (2) inside your test script, and (3) in an external file.

 ## Inside your Test Script

 ### In Common.js

-Preferred way is to have a [testing framework](Frameworks/frameworks.md#managing-common-data) and with shared file.
-Its default name `Common.js` although you may have other files marked with `shared` tag and thus being automatically loaded during playback and shown in the shared node.
+The preferred way is to use a [testing framework](Frameworks/frameworks.md#managing-common-data) with a shared file.
+Its default name is `Common.js`, although you may use other files marked with a `shared` tag.
+These files are automatically loaded during playback and displayed in the shared node.

 ![Common.js](./img/defining_functions_commonjs.png)

 ### In User.js

-It is recommended to put test case specific functions into `User.js` file available in any test from its creation (in most cases it is not needed and `Common.js` is preferred:
+It is recommended to put test-case-specific functions into the `User.js` file.
+This file is available for any test from its creation (in most cases, `User.js` is not needed, and `Common.js` is preferred).

 ![User.js from toolbar](./img/defining_functions_userjs_toolbar.png)

-This file is automatically attached into every script.
-All variables and functions defined in it may be used in the test.
+This file is automatically attached to every script.
+All variables and functions defined in it can be used in the test.
 User-defined functions are also available under the **Functions** node in the Object Tree:

 ![Functions](./img/defining_functions_user_function.png)

-You may also open `User.js` from the [Files Tree](test_files_dialog.md):
+You can also open `User.js` from the [Files Tree](test_files_dialog.md):

 ![User.js files](./img/defining_functions_files_userjs.png)

 ## In an External File

-You can define your function in another file and include it.
-Although more common is to include external files into `Common.js` or into `User.js`:
+You can define your functions in another file and include them.
+However, it is more common to include external files in `Common.js` or `User.js`:
 >
 For example: